kmorel/frontier-spack-scripts/README.md

 . ./setup-spack.sh
 ```

-To compile VTK-m, run the `make-vtkm.sh` script.
+To compile, for example, VTK-m, run the `make-vtkm.sh` script.

 ``` bash
 make-vtkm.sh